SModelS/smodels/docs/manual/source/Decomposition.rst

    :width: 80%

 After the compression, only the lightest of the two near-degenerate masses are kept in the element, as shown :ref:`above <massCompfig>`.
-The main parameter which controls the compression is `minmassgap <theory.html#theory.element.Element.massCompress>`_, which corresponds to the maximum value of :math:`\epsilon` in the :ref:`figure above <massCompfig>` to which the compression is performed:
+The main parameter which controls the compression is :ref:`minmassgap <parameterFileMinmassgap>`, which corresponds to the maximum value of :math:`\epsilon` in the :ref:`figure above <massCompfig>` to which the compression is performed: